Thank you for visiting my website!

 –Demetria Martinez, author of The Block Captain’s Daughter

-August 12-13, 2017 (12 noon Saturday-3pm Sunday): Feeding the Tiger: Women Writing Graphic Sex in Literary Fiction.
+Saturday, August 26, 2017 10am-2pm Feeding the Tiger: Women Writing Graphic Sex in Literary Fiction, a 4-hour writing workshop led by ire’ne lara silva.
+To register: email firstname.lastname@example.org.$50 per person/Must register ahead of time.
+Location: Downtown Austin.
 My current prose projects have me ruminating on the division between erotica and literary fiction with graphic depictions of sex.
 What I find necessary in my work is for the graphic sex to be essential to the plot or to the character’s journey.
-We will begin with discussion and writing prompts about various women writers writing graphic sex in different genres, nomenclature, writing exercised inspired by sexual deities from around the world, followed by writing prompts inspired by various art films or favorite novels, and end with more writing exercises about writing sex across various emotional registers.
-This retreat will focus more on hands-on writing and reflection than on theory.
-Some recommended films for discussion: Secretary, Nymphomaniac Volume I, A L’Aventure, Concussion, I Am Happiness on Earth, Blue is the Warmest Color….All genres and writing levels welcome.
+We will begin with discussion about various women writers writing graphic sex in different genres and nomenclature, followed bywriting exercises inspired by sexual deities from around the world and writing prompts inspired by various art films or favorite novels, and end with a discussion about writing sex across various emotional registers.
+Some recommended films for discussion: Secretary, Nymphomaniac Volume I, I Am Happiness on Earth, Blue is the Warmest Color, Shame, Lady MacBeth….All genres and writing levels welcome.
 Queer and straight friendly.
 Open to people of all genders.
-Price $225 with overnight accommodations/$175 without.
-Loma Linda, Maxwell, TX.
-Email to register: email@example.com

-October 28, 2017, 6pm, Latinx Writers Showcase featuring Natalia Sylvester, Leticia Urieta, ire’ne lara silva, and other writers TBA, Black Box Theatre, Mexican American Cultural Center, Austin, TX
+October 28, 2017, 6pm, Latinx Writers Showcase featuring Natalia Sylvester, Guadalupe Garcia McCall, Leticia Urieta, ire’ne lara silva, John Pluecker, and other writers TBA, Black Box Theatre, Mexican American Cultural Center, Austin, TX

 Contact me to book a reading, workshop, or other presentation.